laurentganne/ystia-heappe/doc/using_ystia.md

 No compute instance will be created on demand here.
 To be able to execute the scripts associated to our components interfaces, a specific configuration of the orchestrator is required, as by default it will refuse to execute such operations.

-This can be done modifying yorc configuration (in /etc/yorc/config.yorl.yaml if you use Yorc bootstrap to installyour setup) as described in [Yorc configuration documentation](https://yorc.readthedocs.io/en/latest/configuration.html#option-ansible-sandbox-hosted-ops-cfg).
+This can be done modifying yorc configuration (in /etc/yorc/config.yorl.yaml if you used Yorc bootstrap to install your setup) as described in [Yorc configuration documentation](https://yorc.readthedocs.io/en/latest/configuration.html#option-ansible-sandbox-hosted-ops-cfg).

 For example, this is a configuration that you can use in tests/development environments, where you allow the orchestrator Yorc to execute such non-hosted operations directly on the host where it is running: